Ben-Najafloo/Categorical-Data/README.md

-A framework proper to connect to an API, fetching data in Async Programming way using Redux to manage the states and actions.
+A framework proper to fetch API / HTTP request in Async Programming way using Redux to manage the states and actions.